Isobel Yeung: Awards and recognition

-In 2019, Yeung was presented with the Marie Colvin Front Page Award for Foreign Correspondence.
-In 2017, Yeung won a Gracie Award for TV National Reporter/Correspondent for her work on Afghan Women’s Rights for Vice on HBO, and in 2016 she had been featured in a list of America's 50 Most Influential Women compiled by women's magazine Marie Claire.
+In 2017, Yeung won a Gracie Award for TV National Reporter/Correspondent for her work on Afghan Women’s Rights for Vice on HBO, after appearing the year prior on Marie Claire's list of America's 50 Most Influential Women.
+In 2019, the Newswomen's Club of New York presented her with the Marie Colvin Front Page Award for Foreign Correspondence.